-Prefequisites: MA 222 and MA 301.
+Prerequisites: MA 222 and MA 301.
 A rigorous treatment of sequences, series, and functions of one real variable.
-Topics include limits and convergence properties of sequences and series; limits, differentiability, continuity and integration of functions of one real variable.
-3:0:3
+Topics include limits and convergence properties of sequences and series; limits, differentiability, continuity and

 MA 402 Topology

 Prerequisite: MA 401 or permission of the instructor